info@kingsplace.co.uk Tel 020 7520 1440

 The Person

 Kings Place operates a hybrid working model.
-The role is predominantly venue based, requiring an on-site presence for team briefings, meetings and supporting day-to-day box office operations.
+The role is partially venue-based for meetings and collaborative working.
 Administrative work can be done remotely with line manager approval.
+Staff work approximately 60% on site and 40% WFH, and our standard office hours are 10-6, but this is open to flexibility.

 This role is open to flexible working arrangements after successful completion of a probation period.